 The Drive 50D is one of the most responsive value carbon wheelsets we’ve tested.
-It accelerates almost as though it was reading your mind; there’s no hesitation once you put your foot down.
-In a large group ride when the pace can vary continuously, this performance characteristic can reduce the spikey power surges and cadence drags that might otherwise create more fatigue than you bargained for.
+It accelerates almost as if reading your mind; there’s no hesitation once you put your foot down.
+In a large group ride, when the pace can vary continuously, this performance characteristic can reduce the spikey power surges and cadence drags that might otherwise create more fatigue than you bargained for.

 See my full review of the Elitewheels Drive 50D and other value carbon wheels.

 Best Aero Road Bike Wheels